Financial-Times/origami/README.md

 <!-- etc. -->
 ```

 `o-typography` also provides wrapper classes.
 These reduce the need for developers to apply styles to specific elements.
-By using a wrapper, body styles get applied to the HTML element and descendent typographic elements: h1, h2, h3, h4, h5, p, a, blockquote, footer, strong, em, small, sup, sub, ul, ol, li.
+By using a wrapper, body styles get applied to the HTML element and descendent typographic elements: h1, h2, h3, h4, h5, p, a, footer, strong, em, small, sup, sub, ul, ol, li.

 Example: